twinysam/INSIDE-ARG/readme.md

 #### Three symbols

 The symbols (a [dot](https://i.imgur.com/RvKX4CI.jpg), a [dash](https://i.imgur.com/LaZ3Fg4.jpg) and a [slash](https://i.imgur.com/v290XRN.jpg)), which had been previously used in the [printer strings](https://wiki.gamedetectives.net/index.php?title=Inside_ARG#Printer_Strings) might reveal another message or code.
 We have yet to find several consecutively numbered stickers, since that might be the order needed to arrange them.
-If this is the case, it is expected that it won't be required to gather ALL the stickers (many of them have already been confirmed to have been lost or thrown away), but rather a much smaller number of them (or so we hope!).
+If this is the case, it is expected that it won't be required to gather ALL the stickers (many of them have already been [confirmed to have been lost](stickers.md#lost-stickers) or thrown away), but rather a much smaller number of them (or so we hope!).

-For instance, if the string was of 10 characters long, it could have been repeated 100 times to give it a very good margin of error.
+For instance, if the string was of 10 characters long, it could have been repeated 50 times to give it a very good margin of error.
 However, so far the printer strings have been far longer than that (often 32 characters long, across many lines).

 ---